andres3m/andres3m/README.md

-<h2 align="center">Hi there 👋 I'm Andrés, Electronics technician turned Software Developer</h2>
+<h2 align="center">Hi there 👋 I'm Andrés, Software Developer</h2>

 <div align="center">
 After 7 years working with hardware I decided to swich careers and explore the other side of tech.
-I completed the School of code bootcamp which allowed me to work on several projects and develop my skills as a full-stack developer, and I'm now working as a full-time software developer and focusing on learning C# and AWS.
+I completed the School of code bootcamp which allowed me to work on several projects and develop my skills as a full-stack developer, and I'm now working as a full-time software developer which allowed me to C# and AWS.

 I'm on the lookout for new opporunities and challenges, so feel free to reach me out.
 I'm always open for a chat.